Table of Contents

 Auto loan refinancing requirements

-Your credit will be a factor in receiving an approval.
-Lenders often perform a soft credit pull to pre-approve you and offer you a deal.
-If you accept, they will perform the hard credit inquiry to initiate the loan.
+In addition to determining how good a loan offer you get, your credit score will help determine if you get offered a loan at all.
+Lenders often perform a soft credit pull (won’t affect your credit score) to preapprove you and offer you a deal.
+If you accept, they will perform the hard credit inquiry (may affect your score) to initiate the loan.

 Not all lenders service the entire U.S. Check with those of interest to ensure they serve your state.